jwplayer/jwplayer-cast-receiver/README.md

 - `app-state-error`: An error occured playing media, the application will try to recover by playing the next item in the queue or transition into `app-state-idle`.
 If the error is not recoverable, the app will exit.
 - `ad-playback`: Ads are being played.

-### State flags

 The following flags can be used to modify state behavior:

 - `flag-seek`: The user is seeking in media.
 - `flag-user-inactive`: Flag set 5 seconds after the user controlled media for the last time.
 - `flag-recoverable-error`: Flag set when an error is recoverable.

-### Unsupported Features
+### Features

+- DRM are supported(Widevine/PlayReady)
-- Only VAST 3.0 and Google IMA Pre-roll ads are supported
+- VAST 3.0 and Google IMA Pre-roll ads are supported only in Android/iOS sender apps
-- Ad skipping and ad click-thru not supported (limitation in Google Receiver API)
+- Ad skipping and ad click-through are not supported
-- WEBM VP9 not supported (limitation in Google Receiver API)
+- DASH/WEBM VP9 streams are not supported